GSA/fpki-guides/_truststores/00_index.md

 All registry settings for managed Federal Government computers should use group policy objects or the automated configuration management tools available in your agency.

-### What Federal PKI certificate policies are trusted by Adobe and how do I them?
+### What Federal PKI certificate policies are trusted by Adobe and how do I see them?

 A common question is *which certificate policy object identifiers (OIDs) are trusted?* The Federal PKI certificate policy OIDs trusted by Adobe are: